-Summer is NOT Sleepy in Wilmington, Delaware!
+Summer Was NOT Sleepy in Wilmington, Delaware!

-Upper level juris doctor students use summer classes to lighten their course load in upcoming semesters, allowing them the opportunity to earn up to six credits over the course of the seven-week summer semester.
+Upper level juris doctor students used summer classes to lighten their course load in upcoming semesters, allowing them the opportunity to earn up to six credits over the course of the seven-week summer semester.